m0nad/awesome-privilege-escalation/README.md

 ### AWS
  - [AWS-IAM-Privilege-Escalation](https://github.com/RhinoSecurityLabs/AWS-IAM-Privilege-Escalation): A centralized source of all AWS IAM privilege escalation methods released by Rhino Security Labs.

+#### Tools
+ - [Pacu](https://github.com/RhinoSecurityLabs/pacu): The AWS exploitation framework, designed for testing the security of Amazon Web Services environments.
+By RhinoSecurityLabs.

 ### GCP
  - [Tutorial on privilege escalation and post exploitation tactics in Google Cloud Platform environments](https://about.gitlab.com/blog/2020/02/12/plundering-gcp-escalating-privileges-in-google-cloud-platform/): Very deep-dive into manual post-exploitation tactics and techniques for GCP.